World Congress of Finno-Ugric Peoples: Revival in 1991

 The fifth forum had other controversies organized by the Russian government to mitigate the congress.
 Namely by ensuring there were not enough hotel rooms for all the delegates, and blocking the Mordovian delegation from attending.
-Estonian president Kersti Kaljulaid personally invited Russian President Vladimir Putin to attend the VIII forum during a state visit in 2019, which he skirted around.
-It wouldn't be until April 24, 2021, when Russia withdrew from the congress.
+Estonian president Kersti Kaljulaid personally invited Russian president Vladimir Putin to attend the VIII forum during a state visit in 2019, which he skirted around.
+It would not be until April 24, 2021, when Russia withdrew from the congress.

 Forums

 Locations and dates of the forums: